arthUFO12/GmailAssistant/INSTRUCTIONS.md

 6. Create a virtual environment using in your `python -m venv myenv` and activate it using `source myenv/bin/activate`
 7. Run `pip install -r requirements.txt`
 8. Run `python main.py`
+9. You will have to sign into the correct google account and probably enable your IDE to monitor input.

 ## What the assistant does right now
 As of now, the assistant can only monitor incoming emails and make changes in the user's calendar.
 The agent is proactive, meaning it will notify you of new emails and ask you what action you would like to take.
 It can check your availability, schedule tasks or event, reschedule, or delete them.

+On start, your assistant will give you a summary of emails you received since it last ran.
+To open a conversation left click your mouse.
+As you receive emails while the program is running, the assistant will notify you.
+Right click to close the program.